 We are running this program mid week due to the number of holidays and PD days on Mondays and Fridays.
 WCSS is closed on Sundays which interferes with receiving and prep time for Monday morning.
 There is generally leftover food available for students on Fridays as well as non perishable items (like granola/cereal bars) that are available five days a week.

 Who are we helping currently with food security?

 We are serving on average 250 – 300 people at our Food Bank every month and roughly 60 – 80 of these are children.
 This number has gone up significantly with our move to a more village central location with our visits growing every month on average.
 The number one reason that people access our Food Bank services is illness or injury.
 Families come here for many reasons, not all of them are directly financial.
 These numbers are indicative of a trend in community hunger that is filtering into our schools.

 What type of food will be provided?
 What about waste?

-We will be working to provide the most nutritionally dense, enjoyable options available with the least amount of waste possible.
-The number one goal at this point is to provide more kids with healthy food more often.
-We will be working to combine this program with a waste diversion initiative as we move forward.
-If you have specific questions about meal-plans, please contact firstname.lastname@example.org.
+We will be working to provide the most nutritionally dense, enjoyable options with the least amount of waste possible.
+The number one goal of this program is to provide more kids with healthy food more often.
+Any leftover food is diverted to our community fridge (located in the WCSS lobby) where it helps our community members and no food is wasted!
+If you have specific questions about meal-plans, please contact email@example.com.